Office of Small Business Programs

 To qualify as a Economically Disadvantaged Women-Owned Small Business (EDWOSB), a business must be not less than 51 percent owned by one or more women who are "economically disadvantaged" (i.e. an EDWOSB).
 However, Small Business Administration may waive this requirement of economic disadvantage for industries in which WOSBs are "substantially underrepresented."
 The ownership of the business must be direct as defined in (13 CFR 127.20 I (b)).

-Eligible Industry Codes: There are eighty-three 4-digit North American Industry Classification Systems (NAICS) codes that are eligible for Federal contracting under the WOSB Program.
-You can download a copy of these codes by clicking here.
+Eligible Industry Codes: Limited North American Industry Classification Systems (NAICS) codes are eligible for Federal contracting under the WOSB and EDWOSB Program .
+You can download a copy of these codes by clicking here (external link opens in new window).